The Mycophile's Lion's Mane Grow Kit

 Place your kit somewhere humid.
 Basements are a good option, and in warmer months, shady outdoor areas work well for Lion’s Mane.

 For most indoor climates, you will need a fruiting chamber.
 This can be a room with a humidifier, a storage tote, aquarium, clear plastic bag, cardboard box with a saran wrap lid.
 Any container that will comfortably hold the bag and allow in some light will work.

 Now all you need is to provide fresh air and humidity 2-4 times per day.
-Simply open your chamber and mist the walls air and kit with non-chlorinated water, well water and distilled water work well.
+Simply open your chamber and mist the walls, air, and kit with non-chlorinated water, well water and distilled water work best.